naguibihab/useful-batch-files/README.md

 ::operations
 :: REPLACE ME Your code here

-if %_isPause% equ true pause
+if "%_isPause%" equ "true" pause
 ```

 ### If your batch file doesn't require any inputs then use this smaller version